waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - I incorrectly assumed HMs were used from the Pokémon menu.
 The new hypothesis is that they are used from the ITEM menu.
 - I am assuming Snorlax on Route 16 requires the Poké Flute, but this is unverified in this ROM hack.

-- **HM Usage Update:** Using an HM from the ITEM menu first prompts to teach the move.
-Hypothesis: Selecting 'NO' will then allow field usage.
+- **HM Usage Update (v2):** Using an HM from the ITEM menu prompts to teach it.
+Selecting 'NO' cancels the action.
+Hypothesis: The HM must be taught to a Pokémon to enable its field use.
+This might be a one-time requirement.
+Current test: Teach Fly to ECHO.